Overwatch 2 details Battle Pass and new support hero, Kiriko

-At Tokyo Game Show 2022, Blizzard showed more of Overwatch 2‘s newest hero, explained more about the game’s battle pass and revealed more details about season one.
+At Tokyo Game Show 2022, Blizzard showed more of Overwatch 2‘s newest hero, outlined additional information about the game’s battle pass and revealed details about season one.

-Firstly, Sojourn and Junker Queen are free for everyone who downloads Overwatch 2 before the end of season one.
+Firstly, Sojourn and Junker Queen are free for everyone that downloads Overwatch 2 before the end of season one.
 Following that, Kiriko, the newly announced support Hero, will be free for everyone who owns the original Overwatch.

 With the free battle pass, you can earn the new hero (if you didn’t already have the first Overwatch) and also get two new epic skins, two souvenirs, one weapon charm, and 15 additional rewards.